MonstrousSoftware/FrightNight/README.md

 // needed? gdx-teavm in version 1.0.0-SNAPSHOT

-- It seeems gdx-teavm doesn't support controllers as they require reflection.
+- It seems gdx-teavm doesn't support controllers as they require reflection.
+- since on web Gdx.app.exit doesn't close the window we need to handle game exit differently.
+Return to 'press any key'?
+- need a 'press any key to start' screen to allow sound in the title screen on web.
+- on web the sound keeps playing after exitscreen completes, despite the sound.stop();

 ## Platforms